Once Logger.info(String) invoked there is the following implementation underneath

 392 }

 At this point lets stop a while with LoggingEvent object.
 The LoggingEvent is a container object gathering calling category class name, actual message, optional throwable and timestamp.
 Timestamp can be passed in to the constructor, or is initialized with System.currentTimeMillis() during creation.
 It will be used by appenders for various reasons before eventually get them logged (eg. filtering).
-The loggingEvent is passed to callAppenders method:

 //org.apache.log4j.Category